 The liabilities associated with the business, especially after considering the annuities vesting in future, will have a long duration, resulting in significant exposure to expense inflation risk.
-At lower interest rates the discounted present value of future expense cashflows increases thus increasing the risk.
+At lower interest rates the discounted present value of future expense cashflows increases thus increasing Life Expense Inflation risk.